 At the core of our activity, Stanford IRiSS:

-- Builds and expands our role as the hub of data resources for the social science disciplines at Stanford;
+- Builds and expands the hub of data resources for the social science disciplines at Stanford

 Data Driven Discovery for the Social Sciences

-Democracy, poverty and inequality, philanthropy, immigration, and big data are the current foci of the Institute’s five research centers.
-This work includes direction of the National Science Foundation sponsored American National Election Studies (shared with Michigan,) and one of only three National Poverty Research Centers sponsored by the U.S. Department of Health and Human Services.
-Additionally, Stanford IRiSS hosts a branch of the U.S. Census Bureau’s Research Data Center.
+Democracy, poverty and inequality, philanthropy, immigration, and computational methods for big data are the current foci of the Institute’s five research centers.
+This work includes directing the NSF-sponsored American National Elections Study (shared with Michigan University) and a branch of the U.S. Census Bureau’s Research Data Center.